Skip to content

 Professional tiera small fraction of a performance marketing manager salary

-IZRA-01 costs a small fraction of what a mid-market performance marketing manager costs.
-We don’t price IZRA-01 against a salary; we price it against the part of a performance marketing manager role that scales — drafts, briefs, monitors, summaries, the work that should already exist by the time your team arrives Monday morning.
-A full-time mid-market performance marketing manager in NYC costs roughly $8–12K/month fully loaded, and that money buys things IZRA-01 can’t replace: judgment in unfamiliar territory, accountability your customers can shake hands with, taste built from ten years of doing the work.
-IZRA-01 does the part that scales.
-Spend the rest on the part that doesn’t.
+IZRA-01 costs a small fraction of what a performance marketing manager costs.
+We don’t price IZRA-01 against a salary; we price it against the recurring part of the role — drafts, briefs, monitors, summaries, the work that should already exist by the time your team arrives Monday morning.
+A full-time performance marketing manager runs $8–11K/month fully loaded, and that money buys things IZRA-01 can’t replace: judgment in unfamiliar territory, accountability your customers can shake hands with, taste built from ten years of doing the work.
+IZRA-01 does the recurring part.
+Spend the rest on the part a fidelic agent can’t take on.
+Agency hiring speed, without the agency price.
 See the math on /pricing.

 Terms